Immune System Hormones

 If all that talk about stress made you want to go hug your cat — good!
 Let’s talk about oxytocin next, fondly dubbed the “cuddle hormone.”
 The hypothalamus produces oxytocin in response to affectionate physical touch, be that kissing, hugging, or holding hands with a loved one, or even snuggling up with your pet.

 On top of giving us the “warm fuzzies” and fighting anxiety and stress, oxytocin lowers cortisol levels, helping to undo some of the negative effects of chronic stress on your immune function.
-Multiple studies show that oxytocin receptors also play a part in lowering chronic inflammation, promoting wound healing, increasing immune defenses, and even enhancing the function of antibiotics.
+Multiple studies9 show that oxytocin receptors also play a part in lowering chronic inflammation, promoting wound healing, increasing immune defenses, and even enhancing the function of antibiotics.

 Want to know another great way to boost oxytocin?
 Orgasms.
 Yep, good sex can actually help your immune system.
 Win-win.